-- The following are some specific points about assembly courtesy: - Courtesy means listening attentively.
-No student should talk when another is speaking. - o Homework, reading, playing with another's hair or other items is prohibited. - Students will not bring food, drink, or phones to these events. - \circ Students should not call attention to themselves by arriving late or leaving early. \circ Appropriate behavior is determined by supervising staff and reported to the Dean of Students.
+- The following are some specific examples about expected behavior during assemblies: - Be courteous.
+Courtesy means listening attentively.
+No student should talk when another is speaking. - Working on homework, reading, playing with another's hair or other items is prohibited. - Students will not bring food, drink, or phones to these events.

+Appropriate behavior violations during assemblies is determined by supervising staff and is reported to the Dean of Students.